NateOConnellPhD/rfvs_regression/README.md

 ## Primary Results Table

-We provide the results in the table below for R^2 for downstream models fitted in Axis and Oblique RFs, variable percent reduction (higher % reduction implies more variables eliminated on average), and computation time (in seconds).
+We provide the results in the table below for R-squared for downstream models fitted in Axis and Oblique RFs, variable percent reduction (higher % reduction implies more variables eliminated on average), and computation time (in seconds).

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <thead>